unioslo/zabbix-auto-config/README.md

 EOF
 ```

-Replace login credentials with your own when running against a different database.
+If running from inside a dev container, replace the host (`-h`) with the container name of the database container (default: `db`).

 This is a one-time procedure per environment.

 ## Application